 - Getting you cash back for price drops

-- Lowering your Comcast bill
+- Lowering your cable and Internet

 All you do is sign up, connect your account.
 Then, Trim’s robotic assistant will notify you of ways to save money.